tc39/notes/meetings/2019-06/june-5.md

 YSV: Don't hear any objection, no objection online.

-LBR: Got confused on the optional call operation.
+LEO: Got confused on the optional call operation.
 Forgot how you named it.
 Optional call.
 Looks like you're chaining to an expression in ().
 Don't know how to do investigation.
 This specific desugaring might be more confusing.
 Ok to discuss this during stage 2.

 JRL: I agree.
 One of the reasons I tried to remove it.
 But there were objects that it feels incomplete if we don't include this.
 Not a better syntax for this particular one.

-LBR:  Won't have fully convincing arg today, but optional feels it should be separate discussion.
+LEO:  Won't have fully convincing arg today, but optional feels it should be separate discussion.
 Can be discussed async.

 MM: saying on behalf of Waldemar Horwat.
 Received email before the meeting.
 Wants optional call to be part of this.
 Would object if not part of this.
 Don't think I need to go into rationale since no objection.